1959 Rose Bowl

 Iowa, 7–1–1, was behind undefeated LSU in the two major polls.
-LSU was ranked number one in both major polls since week 6 of the season.
-LSU's Sugar Bowl win over higher ranked #12 Clemson was convincing and was awarded the national championship by the Associated Press and the Coaches' Poll (UPI), as well as by 37 other selectors.
-Iowa finished first in the football writers poll.
+LSU was ranked No. 1 in both major polls since week 6 of the season, and was awarded the national championship by the Associated Press (AP) and the Coaches' Poll (UPI).
+Iowa finished first in the Football Writers Association of America (FWAA) poll.

 Future Berkeley, California city mayor Tom Bates was a member of the California Golden Bears team.

 It was the sixth straight Rose Bowl win for the Big Ten, and the twelfth of the last thirteen.
 The PCC disbanded in the spring and five of its members formed the new AAWU (Big Five), while the other four competed as independents for several years.
 It is the last time Cal has appeared in the Rose Bowl.

 Teams

 Iowa Hawkeyes

 Second-ranked Iowa were the Big Ten champions, entered the game with a record of 7–1–1 (5–1 Big Ten), and were favored by eighteen points.